“The highest reward for a person’s work is not what they get for it, but what they become because of it ” – John Ruskin

 WAA members are encouraged to suggest deserving award winners within the following categories:

 1. Honorary Life Membership – This is the WAA’s most prestigious award.
 It is the highest form of appreciation the WAA can show to one of its members.
-David Graham was granted Honorary Life Membership at the 2015 WAA Annual Conference.
+Ed Bodus was granted Honorary Life Membership at the 2016 WAA Annual Conference.

 2. Distinguished Service Award – This award is presented to an individual who has made extraordinary contributions of their time and talent to the WAA.
-This award was presented to Brian Pelot at the 2015 WAA Annual Conference.
+This award was presented to Bill Miller at the 2016 WAA Annual Conference.

 3. ISA Gold Leaf Award – This award recognizes deserving Arbor Day or landscape beautification projects.
-Urban Tree Alliance was presented with the ISA Gold Leaf Award at the 2015 WAA Annual Conference: Jeff Olson for an Outstanding Arbor Day Award and James Chesebro for Outstanding Beautification Activities.
+Two people were presented with the ISA Gold Leaf Award at the 2016 WAA Annual Conference: Jeff Olson for an Outstanding Arbor Day Award and James Chesebro for Outstanding Beautification Activities.